chriskrycho/v5.chriskrycho.com/site/notes/2025/07/Subscriptions That Respect Users.md

 > You will receive a perpetual fallback license once you pay for a year up front or 12 consecutive months.

 The biggest pain point and problem of subscriptions is that when you stop paying, you lose access to the software.
 This makes some sense for a hosted service.
 For a desktop application that does not require ongoing costs, though?
 It does not.
 It never has.
-Paying for updates is reasonable; paying for support likewise; but paying to *get access* has never seemed right.
+Paying for updates is reasonable; paying for support likewise; but paying to *keep access* has never seemed right.
 Some of that is the history of software having come in boxes, but some of it is not.
 Most of it, in fact, is the intuition—the *correct* intuition—that this piece of software, once distributed, no longer imposes any direct costs on the author of the software.

 The compromise represented by JetBrains’ approach recognizes this.
 You pay a reasonable cost for what amounts to an up-front purchase of a given version of the product, *and you get permanent access to that version*.
 If you want ongoing updates, you pay for them.
 But that’s a fair deal!